kbindesh/kubernetes-masterclass/Module-03_Setting_up_K8s_Cluster/01-minikube/Readme.md

  # Start the minikube cluster
  minikube start

- # If all goes well, you will see a set of messages appear on the console.
+ # You will see a set of messages appear on the console.

  # Check the minikube k8s status | should be in running state
  minikube status